Asia Carrera: Personal life

 Carrera is an atheist.
-As of November 2014, she wore a colander on her head for her Utah driver's license photograph.
+In November 2014, she wore a colander on her head for her Utah driver's license photograph.
 State law normally prohibits the wearing of hats in driver license photos, but there is an exception for religious headwear and Carerra's colander was worn in honor of the religion of the Flying Spaghetti Monster.
 She is one of about a dozen "Pastafarian" Utahns who have worn a colander in their official state ID photos.

 In September 1995, Carrera married adult film director Bud Lee.
 They divorced in 2003, but remain good friends.
 She married nutritionist and author Don Lemmon on December 19, 2003.
 The couple moved to St. George, Utah, where she gave birth to a daughter on March 4, 2005.
 On June 10, 2006, Lemmon was killed in a car accident outside of Las Vegas.
 Seven weeks later, on July 31, Carrera gave birth to the couple's second child.
 In June 2012, she gave birth to a boy whom she later placed for adoption.

 In 2015, she was arrested for DUI with "a reported blood alcohol content of .254 percent – more than three times Utah’s .08 legal limit."
 She pleaded no contest in exchange for avoiding jail time and was sentenced to house arrest.

-She identified investor Warren Buffett as her hero on her website, which Buffett was pleased to learn.
+In 2015, Carrera began studies at Utah Tech University, where she was joined two years later by her 11-year-old daughter.
+At that time, Carrera's daughter was the youngest student to attend college at Utah Tech, and the youngest full-time college student in the state of Utah.

-In 2017, Carrera began studies at Dixie State University with her daughter.
-At 11 years old, Carrera's daughter was the youngest student to ever attend college at Dixie State University and the youngest full-time college student in the state of Utah at the time.
+Carrera has a Bachelor of Science in Psychology from Utah Tech, a Master's in Education from Texas A&M University, and a Juris Doctor from St. Mary's University School of Law.